Swynfel/ceramic/README.md

 ## Dependencies

-Before building this repository make sure to install the following dependencies.
+Before building this repository make sure to install the following dependency.

 ### Pybind11